Periodically refreshed quantum thermal machines

 \subsection{PReB in terms of the correlation matrix}

-To describe the dynamics, it is easier to consider only one copy of the tight-binding chains representing the baths, which are periodically refreshed to their original initial thermal state.
+To describe the dynamics, it is sufficient to consider only one copy of the tight-binding chains representing the baths, which are periodically disconnected and instantaneously refreshed to their original initial thermal states.
 So, at the end of each step, the set-up is at a product state of the system and the thermal states of the finite-size baths.
 Thus, at the end of the $m$th step the correlation matrix of the set-up has to be of the form